source4societyorg/SCEPTER-service-template-nodejs/README.md

   node bin/scepter service:create

-Command to build a new service.
+Command to automatically create a new service utilizing this template within your SCEPTER project.

+## Building

+To build output run

+  yarn buildaws

+or

+  yarn buildazure

+You can add initialization code within config/initialize.js which will be executed using node upon running the build command.